-During the operation of Stage 1, 295 non local operational positions will be generated consisting of 175 Arrow Energy staff and 120 contractor positions.
+During the operation of Stage 1, it is estimated that 295 non local operational positions will be generated consisting of 175 Arrow Energy staff and 120 contractor positions.
 Arrow Energy estimates that up to 70% (approximately 122.5) of non local Arrow Energy staff will relocate to the study area with their families, generating a total demand of up to 130 houses.